megazear7/ziro-app/README.md

 ## TODO

+1. Finish integration with ziro-state.
 1. How should it be served for development?
+Use netlify cli
 1. How should it be built for production?
-1. Add an example of Redux Toolkit in /app/state/example.js
+Assume netlify hosting with functions, etc...
 1. Add an example Netlify Function in /api/example.js
 1. Add a NPM command that replaces my-app, My App, MyApp with a provided value